Yellen draws fire for Fed policy to pay banks

-SAN FRANCISCO (Reuters) - Interest payments that Federal Reserve Chair Janet Yellen calls “critical” to the U.S. central bank’s conduct of monetary policy came under fire on Wednesday from lawmakers, raising questions about new potential political hurdles ahead for the Fed.
+SAN FRANCISCO, Feb 10 (Reuters) - Interest payments that Federal Reserve Chair Janet Yellen calls “critical” to the U.S. central bank’s conduct of monetary policy came under fire on Wednesday from lawmakers, raising questions about new potential political hurdles ahead for the Fed.

 In an unusual display of bipartisanship, Jeb Hensarling, the Republican who chairs the House Financial Services Committee, and Maxine Waters, the top Democrat on the panel, both queried Yellen about the interest the Fed pays on excess bank reserves, with Hensarling calling it a “subsidy” to Wall Street and Waters imploring Yellen to find a way to raise rates without relying so heavily on “paying money to banks.”